At its core, sales enablement is about getting the best out of your sales reps.

 • Generative AI that creates personalized content and coaching materials.

-There's even more to AI in sales enablement that than, but for the time being we'll cover these three key areas.
+There's more to AI in sales enablement than that, but for now we'll focus on these key areas.

 7+ ways enablers can use AI to save time

-AI isn't just shiny tech, it buys you back real hours.
+AI isn't just shiny tech; it buys you back real hours.
 Teams that use AI-powered knowledge management reclaim an average of 4.8 hours every week.
-Below, you’ll see seven battle-tested ways to snag back those hours for yourself.

 Here are seven concrete ways you can use today’s AI tools to save you time as an enabler: